Bible of Moutier-Grandval

 Metz (France) – Ca. 850

-For the illegitimate son of Charlemagne and one of the most significant art patrons of the Early Middle Ages: one of only a few Carolingian manuscripts made outside a monastic scriptorium
+For the illegitimate son of Charlemagne and one of the most significant art patrons of the Early Middle Ages: One of very few Carolingian illuminated manuscripts produced outside a monastic scriptorium

 Experience More